 You might want to have savings for any number of reasons.
 For events, my dear events.
 Anything could come up where money might help.
 Make it easier, faster or more comfortable.

-You have a large or small safety net which will make sleeping at night much easier.
+You have a large or small safety net, making sleeping much easier.
 You have money set aside for when you have a use for it.

 Number 1 – Giving you and your family more options

 The main one is clearly to have more options.
-If you have savings you can do anything, well almost anything.
-You won’t be able to do everything but you will have the option to choose what you want to do.
+If you have savings, you can do anything, well, almost anything.
+You won’t be able to do everything, but you can choose what you want to do.
 The optimum word here is choice right now and in the future.

 Number 2 – Having your own safety net

-For when things go wrong, notice it’s a when and not if, you can roll with the punches.
-Your car breaks down, your boiler breaks, your bills are due.
-These can all or most of them can be easily managed and paid for without you spiralling into a debt crisis.
+For when things go wrong, notice it’s a when and not if; you can roll with the punches.
+Your car breaks down, your boiler breaks, and your bills are due.
+These or most of them can be easily managed and paid for without you spiralling into a debt crisis.